TheBIMsider/BYF/README.md

 - ✅ Check that Realtime Database is enabled in Firebase Console

 **"Connection failed: Database rules deny access"**
-- ✅ Set database rules to test mode (see Configuration section)
+- ✅ Use the recommended security rules shown in this README
-- ✅ Ensure rules allow read/write access
+- ✅ Ensure rules allow read/write access to `users` and `test` paths
 - ✅ Check Firebase Console → Database → Rules

 **"Firebase database not connected"**